MariaRomero/info-drop-maria/README.md

 # info-drop
-Info drop client

-This App allows users to create New Rumors by having them fill a form and making a call to store it in the API
+This App allows users to create New Rumors by having them fill a form and making a call to store it in the API.

 # Setup
-run `yarn` to install dependencies. and `yarn start` to start the application
+* run `yarn` to install dependencies.
+* and `yarn start` to start the application.

 # Tech used
 * I used `react-hook-form` to handle the form's validation, errors handling and events.